mapbox/workshops/foss4g-2018/README.md

 **Display a map**
 As first step we create a HTML page that displays the map we made in Mapbox Studio.
+You will need to copy your [style id](https://www.mapbox.com/help/define-style-id/) and access token from Mapbox studio.

 👉🏽 Follow along https://www.mapbox.com/mapbox-gl-js/example/simple-map/